 As well as fixing the basic errors, this version sounds more professional, is more engaging, and, most importantly, mentions food security!
 While the proofread version is technically correct, given food security is the primary rationale behind climate-smart agriculture, not mentioning it leaves the text missing valuable information.

 In conclusion, when it comes to perfecting your document, it’s important to understand the critical difference between proofreading and copyediting.
 While proofreading can catch basic errors, it’s the comprehensive copyediting process that ensures your work truly shines.
 A skilled copyeditor doesn’t just fix grammar and punctuation, they scrutinize every aspect of the text, ensuring it’s clear, concise, and consistent.

-At Scriptoria Solutions, we know the value of professional copyediting, which is why our team of experts go the extra mile to make sure your work is the best it can be.
+At Written Progress, we know the value of professional copyediting, which is why our team of experts go the extra mile to make sure your work is the best it can be.
 Ready to take your work to the next level?
 Let’s connect!